liangshiweigithub/update/rtr.md

 #### Rasterization

 Takes input as three vertices, forming a triangle, and finds all pixels that are considered inside that triangle.
+It is split up into two functional substages: ***Triangle Setup***, ***Triangle Traversal***.
+Rasterization, also called scan conversion, is thus the conversion from two-dimensional vertices in screen space into pixels on the screen.
+It can also be thought of as a synchronization point between geometry processing and pixel processing.
+Whether the triangle is considered to overlap the pixel depends on how you have set up the GPU's pipeline (single sampling, multisampling and so on).

++ **Triangle Setup**: The differentials, edge equations, and other data for the triangle are computed.
+These data are used for triangle traversal.
++ **Triangle Traversal**:  Here is where each pixel that has its center covered by the triangle is checked and a ***fragment*** generated for the part of the pixel that overlaps the triangle.
+Finding which samples or pixels are inside a triangle is called ***triangle traversal***.
+Each triangle fragment's properties are generated using data interpolated among the three triangle vertices.
+All pixels or samples that are inside a primitive are then send to the pixel processing stage.

 #### Pixel processing